j-norwood-young/real-simple-monitoring/README.md

 ### MongoDB

-We check that we can connect to and ping the servers
+We check that we can connect to and ping the servers.

 ### Web